brendanwong/trifecta-valuation/README.md

   * maybe sliders for varying public offers like 50-100k for plat
   * 3x for first year with freedom unlimited
 * add military waiver
 * figure out how to decrease vertical size of inline input
+* ok apparently chase trifecta usually doesnt usually use csp i clearly use amex. change it to the chase freedom with 5% rotating sigh